-MOUNTAIN VIEW, Calif., Jan.
-29, 2015 (GLOBE NEWSWIRE) -- The Computer History Museum (CHM), the world's leading institution exploring the history of computing and its ongoing impact on society, today announced its 2015 Fellow Award honorees:
+MOUNTAIN VIEW, Calif., Nov.
+17, 2015 (GLOBE NEWSWIRE) -- The Computer History Museum (CHM), the world's leading institution exploring the history of computing and its ongoing impact on society announces winners of the 2016 Fellow Awards.

-The three Fellows will be inducted into the Museum's Hall of Fellows on Saturday, April 25, 2015, at a formal ceremony where Silicon Valley executives, technology leaders, and Museum supporters will gather to celebrate the tremendous accomplishments of each Fellow.
+The three Fellows will be inducted into the Museum's Hall of Fellows on Saturday, April 16, 2016, at a formal ceremony where attended by the "Who's Who" of Silicon Valley technology leaders and Museum supporters.

 Fellow nominations are open to the public and reflect a diverse range of viewpoints and areas of computing.
 Final selections are made by a panel of historians, researchers, industry leaders, Museum staff, and past Museum Fellows.

 For more information about the 2016 Fellow Awards click here.

 The Computer History Museum in Mountain View, California, is a nonprofit organization with a four-decade history as the world's leading institution exploring the history of computing and its ongoing impact on society.
 The Museum is dedicated to the preservation and celebration of computer history and is home to the largest international collection of computing artifacts in the world, encompassing computer hardware, software, documentation, ephemera, photographs, and moving images.